cdaher78/gpsd-influx/README.md

 # Devices gpsd should collect to at boot time.
 # They need to be read/writeable, either by user gpsd or the group dialout.
 DEVICES="/dev/ttyUSB0"

+# If using a serial GPS
+DEVICES="dev/ttyAMA0"
+USBAUTO"false"

 # Other options you want to pass to gpsd
 GPSD_OPTIONS=""